 If you’ve planned to flatten out a portion of your garden, consider installing a comfortable terrace near the house.
 A staircase on one or both sides leads to a lower level that might have a strikingly different purpose: an orchard, perhaps, or a vegetable patch?
 Or simply a patch of lush, green lawn.

 Rhizome plants, hands down.
 These plants have roots that will stabilize soil and hold it back.

 Pair them with ground cover plants that will break the fall of large raindrops and gently drip them to the ground.
 Plants that excel on mounds are also a good choice.
 Gypsophila, geranium, lavender, heuchera, daisy, erigeron, creeping juniper, meadowsweet, sedum… lots to choose from!

 Also indulge into a few taller species to mark the view and disrupt what would otherwise feel like an excessively horizontal landscaping.
 Iris varieties like Dutch iris are tall, and their root system will anchor the soil to the slope.

 As a result, you’ll have an eminently convenient, landslide-safe, and beautiful garden.

 Smart tip about gardens on a slope

-Set small composts at strategic spots up and down the slope so you don’t have to lug plant material up and down, or simply chop trimmings up and lay them back down as a constantly renewing plant mulch.
+Set small composts at strategic spots up and down the slope in raised beds so you don’t have to lug plant material up and down, or simply chop trimmings up and lay them back down as a constantly renewing plant mulch.